jackyatesaustin/imxscripts/README.md

 This script updates a users IMX balance.
 To deposit ETH from L1 to L2 issue the following command;

 ```
-npx ts-node ./src/admin/deposit.ts -f <WALLET_PROVATE_KEY> -a <AMOUNT_IN_ETH>
+npx ts-node ./src/admin/deposit.ts -k <WALLET_PRIVATE_KEY> -a <AMOUNT_IN_ETH>
 ```

 ### Withdrawals

 Withdrawals on IMX is a two step process.
 The withdrawal needs to be prepared first.
 During preparation funds are deducted from the off-chain vault, and moved into the pending on-chain withdrawals area.
 This area is accessible to the StarkEx contract which completes the withdrawal when the `completeWithdraw` function is invoked.
 The `completeWithdraw` function invokes the relevant StarkEx contract function depending on the type of token.
-For example if we are withdrawing ETH/ERC-20, it invokes the `withdraw` function.
+For example if we are withdrawing ETH/ERC-20, it invokes the `prepareWithdraw` function.
 If we are withdrawing a token minted on IMX, it invokes the `withdrawAndMint` else it just invokes the `withdrawNFT` function.

 #### Prepare Withdrawal